Eric Standridge is a freelance writer with an interest in history. His main focus is writing about Oklahoma.

 The entire structure cost around $7,000 to construct and remained a popular destination point in Bartlesville for many years.
 With so much use, and being exposed to the elements, the structure began to decay over the years.
 In 2014, a large preservation project was completed, which returned the Playtower to its former glory.
 While the sand pit and Mobius sculpture are gone, the City of Bartlesville hopes to restore those one day in the future as well.

 The Playtower can be found at Sooner Park in Bartlesville.

 The Bank of the Future

 The designs he came back with were simply out of this world.
-Work began and within a couple years’s one of the most fascinating mid-century buildings emerged.
+Work began and within a couple of years, one of the most fascinating mid-century buildings emerged.

 This was, at the time, a true “Bank of the Future”.
-The 17 “flying saucers” were supported by rounded floor to ceiling glass columns.
+The 17 “flying saucers” were supported by rounded floor-to-ceiling glass columns.
 Closed-circuit televisions, called “TV tellers” were installed.
-These were the first of its kind west of the Mississippi River.
-Each employee were stationed in work pods.
+These were the first of their kind west of the Mississippi River.
+Each employee was stationed in work pods.
 Customers could take a futuristic round elevator, known as the “floating air lobby” to the basement to access their safety deposit boxes.
 This elevator is built into a seating area in the lobby.
 To access the safety deposit boxes, customers could simply press a button and be lowered, still seated, into the safety deposit vault.
 From the exterior to the spacious lobby, everything featured round, smooth lines.